 London, like many cities across Canada, is facing significant challenges related to housing affordability and homelessness.
 Addressing these challenges requires a coordinated effort between all levels of government and community partners.
 These challenges are not unique to London but reflect broader systemic issues across Canada.

 The City of London’s long-term goal is to increase access to supportive, affordable, permanent housing.
 While that work continues to advance, many people experiencing homelessness need immediate help.
-In response, the City is developing a Micro-Modular Shelter at 3900 Cheese Factory Road as an additional measure beyond the services already in place that provide housing and support to vulnerable individuals.
+In response, the City has developed a Micro-Modular Shelter at 3900 Cheese Factory Road as an additional measure beyond the services already in place that provide housing and support to vulnerable individuals.

-London’s Micro-Modular Shelter will provide safe, private housing space with 60 shelter units.
+London’s Micro-Modular Shelter provides safe, private housing space with 60 shelter units.
 Each unit includes electricity, heating and cooling, a bed, a chair, a side table, and storage.
-Ten of these units will be designed for couples who want to live together.
-The Micro-Modular Shelter will provide shelter, essential services, and supports for up to 70 individuals currently experiencing homelessness.
+Ten of these units are designed for couples who want to live together.
+The Micro-Modular Shelter provides shelter, essential services, and supports for up to 70 individuals currently experiencing homelessness.

 The site also includes shared washrooms and showers, laundry facilities, a dining area with meals provided on site, and office and support space.
 A designated on-leash dog-walking area is included to accommodate participants with pets.

-Participants will have access to case management, help navigating services, and mental health and addiction supports.
+Participants have access to case management, help navigating services, and mental health and addiction supports.

 The project was endorsed by City Council on October 14, 2025, and follows a Mayoral Direction to develop a plan for a temporary micro-modular shelter site in London.
-The site will operate for up to two years, until the spring of 2027.
-The City is directly overseeing the planning, permitting, construction, and operation of this project.
+The site will operate until the spring of 2027.